Catmose House

 Catmose House, Grade II listed building in Oakham, England

-Catmose House features a nine-bay symmetrical frontage with round-headed windows on the ground floor and square windows on the first floor.
+Catmose House is a building completed in 1781 in Oakham featuring a nine-bay symmetrical frontage with round-headed windows on the ground floor and square windows on the first floor.
+Later extensions have been added to the property while maintaining the original classical facade.

 Location: Oakham